 Historic Kansas City Star building poised to drive AI innovation

-The long-vacant Kansas City Star building may soon trade its printing presses for supercomputers under an ambitious plan to transform the iconic downtown structure into a hub for AI, technology startups, and innovation.
+The long-vacant Kansas City Star building may soon exchange its printing presses for supercomputers under an ambitious redevelopment proposal to convert the iconic downtown structure into a major hub for artificial intelligence, technology startups, and innovation.

 Why It Matters

-“This is about putting creators, founders, and capital all in one place,” said John Johnson, CEO of Patmos Holdings, the Kansas City-based developer behind the plan.
+“This is about putting creators, founders, and capital all in one place,” said John Johnson, CEO of Patmos Holdings, the Kansas City–based developer spearheading the effort.
 “We want to turbocharge Kansas City’s innovation economy and make this building a destination for the future of technology.”

 Project Overview

-The redevelopment would convert the former Star printing facility into an “AI factory” with a hybrid campus combining:
+The redevelopment plan would transform the former Star printing plant into an “AI factory” and innovation campus featuring:

 -

-Heavy computing power capable of supporting high-performance AI and machine learning applications.
+High-performance computing infrastructure capable of supporting large-scale AI and machine learning workloads

 -